What is acne?

 Causes of acne

-- Cystic acne can occur when sweat collects in hair follicles and perspiration ducts, along with an infection and inflammatory reaction.
+- Cystic acne can occur when sweat collects in hair follicles and perspiration ducts.
+Hair / sweat follicles / glands can get blocked and infected, causing an inflammatory reaction.
 The cysts or boils can appear on the groin, buttocks, armpits, and other areas, with lesions penetrating deeper than with common acne.

 - In adult women, polycystic ovary syndrome may cause acne.

-- In menopausal women, acne can occur as production of the natural anti-acne ovarian hormone estradiol decreases.
+- In menopausal women, acne can occur as production of the ovarian hormone estradiol decreases.

 - Oily processed foods.